adobeio/adobeio-documentation/sign/webhooks/webhook_events.md

 ### MegaSign

-This is the minimal info which will be returned for a widget event if all the conditional parameters are set to false while creating webhooks.
+This is the minimal info which will be returned for a MegaSign event if all the conditional parameters are set to false while creating webhooks.

 | Parameter name | Type | Description | Possible enums |
 | --- | --- | --- | --- |